Helping Youth Find Peaceful Solutions to Today’s Challenges at MLK Jr. Freedom Center

 According to Dr. Wilson, the Center’s aim is for the students to change the world one step at a time, beginning with their own community.
 “Our first goal is for the students to go back to their schools and become leaders and go back to their homes and make their parents proud,” he says.
 “Along with the civic engagement lessons, they are also learning practical life lessons like leadership skills and decision making and the art of negotiating.
 Allowing these students to have their own ideas and speaking publicly about them is the first step to holding leadership positions and seeking peaceful, non-violent solutions to the difficult challenges we all face in our communities.”

-www.mlkfreedomcenter.org or contact Dr. Roy Wilson (D-178) at roy@mlkfreedomcenter.org, to find out about inviting guest speakers, incorporating lessons in your classes, professional development activities, or other educational events.
+To learn more about the MLK Jr. Freedom Center and partnering opportunities, go to www.mlkfreedomcenter.org or contact Dr. Roy Wilson (D-178) at roy@mlkfreedomcenter.org, to find out about inviting guest speakers, incorporating lessons in your classes, professional development activities, or other educational events.
 The Center is supported in part by the Peralta Community College District.